BlackdotSolutions/VCF/docs/VCF_Guide.md

+Videris Connector Framework Userguide

-The Videris Connector Framework (**VCF**) enables customers to add their own data sources to Videris, for the first time ever.
+The Videris Connector Framework (VCF) enables customers to add their own data sources to Videris, for the first time ever.

 This **Get Started guide** outlines how the VCF works and how to get up and running.